OpenGVLab/InternVL/README.md

 ## News🚀🚀🚀

 - `2024/05/29`: 🚀 We release the Mini-InternVL-Chat series, which includes two models: [Mini-InternVL-Chat-2B-V1-5](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-2B-V1-5) and [Mini-InternVL-Chat-4B-V1-5](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-4B-V1-5).
 Our smaller models achieve impressive performance with minimal size: the 2B model delivers 80% of the performance with only 8% of the model size, and the 4B model achieves 90% of the performance with just 16% of the model size.
 For more details, please check our [blog](https://internvl.github.io/blog/2024-05-25-Mini-InternVL-1.5/).
+- `2024/05/28`: Thanks to the [lmdeploy](https://github.com/InternLM/lmdeploy) team for providing AWQ quantization support.
+The 4-bit model is available at [OpenGVLab/InternVL-Chat-V1-5-AWQ](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-5-AWQ).
 - `2024/05/13`: 🔥 InternVL can now be used as the [text encoder](https://huggingface.co/OpenGVLab/InternVL-14B-224px) for diffusion models to support multilingual generation natively in over 110 languages worldwide.
 See [MuLan](https://github.com/mulanai/MuLan) for more details.
 - `2024/04/28`: We release the INT8 version of InternVL-Chat-V1-5, see [HF link](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-5-Int8).
 - `2024/04/28`: We achieve the SOTA performance (75.74) on the Infographics VQA benchmark, see [here](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=3).